panzerdp/dmitripavlutin.com/content/posts/094-dependencies/index.md

 However, sometimes the component requires dependencies that may change either during runtime, either depending on the environment, either other reason to change.
 These dependencies fall in the category of *volatile*.

 Good design makes the components not depend directly upon volatile dependency, but rather depend on a stable interface (by using the Dependency Inversion Principle) that describes the dependency, and then allows a dependency injection mechanism (like React context) to supply the concrete dependency implementation.

+*Does the volatile dependencies good design worths the added complexity?*